cultuurnet/stoplight-docs-uitpas/docs/Guides/Ticket-prices-and-sales.md

 * Client credentials, so you can access the UiTPAS API using a [Client Access Token](/docs/uitpas/docs/Guides/Authentication.md#client-access-token)

-* An UiTDatabank event UUID organised by a known UiTPAS organiser (**TODO**: dit kunnen we beter formuleren. misschien moeten we het gewoon een 'UiTPAS event' noemen, en dan ergens in de terminologie sectie opnemen wat dat precies wil zeggen?).
+* An UiTDatabank event UUID organised by an UiTPAS organiser.
 There're multiple ways to get such an event UUID:
   * The event may already exist in UiTDatabank
   * You could create the event in the [UiTDatabank](https://www.uitdatabank.be) manually
   * You can integrate an event registration flow in your application.
 See [Registering UiTPAS events](Registering-UiTPAS-events.md) for more information.